 Again, if you have a requirement to lodge financial statements with ASIC, they must be audited.

-MGI South Queensland are If you are uncertain about the ASIC reporting requirements for your company, please contact MGI and we’ll work with you to ensure your company is compliant.
+MGI South Queensland’s specialist audit division are able to assist any business requiring audited financial statements and would be happy to provide you with more details regarding the ASIC reporting requirements for private companies.
+If you are uncertain about the requirements for your company, please contact MGI and we’ll work with you to ensure your company is compliant.